Voyz/ibind/README.md

 corrected or that IBind or the server that makes it available are free of viruses or anything else which may be harmful or destructive.

+## Acknowledgement

+IBind has been enriched by incorporating work developed in collaboration with  [Kinetic](https://www.kinetic.xyz/), which now forms part of this open-source release.
+I appreciate Kinetic's significant contribution to this community-driven initiative.

 ## Built by Voy

 Hi!
 Thanks for checking out and using this library.
 If you are interested in discussing your project, require mentorship, consider hiring me, or just wanna chat - I'm happy to talk.

-You can send me an email to get in touch: hello@voyzan.com
+You can email me to get in touch: hello@voyzan.com

 Or if you'd just want to give something back, I've got a Buy Me A Coffee account: